 Probiotics are the opposite of antibiotics.
 These living bacterial microorganisms are essential in assisting the body’s naturally occuring flora to repopulate themselves.
 We have become so accustomed to doctors prescribing antibiotics for illness, we seldom stop to think what those medications are actually doing to the human body.
 While these drugs may have immediate short-term effects we consider convenient because they allow us to return to our normal everyday activities, antibiotics effectively kill all bacteria in the body.
 The result is a weakened immune system that is rendered defenseless to other invaders which may come in the future.
 This includes any viruses as well as unfriendly bacteria that may have mutated into some other strain.

 Probiotics prevent and offer protection against a wide-range of health problems.
-Studies also show that these friendly organisms can actually be responsible for helping to ward off serious diseases such as cancer, Diabetes, and heart disease.
+Studies also show that these friendly organisms can actually be responsible for helping to avoid serious diseases such as cancer, Diabetes, and heart disease.

 The best way to obtain probiotics from good, healthy sources is to eat or drink raw dairy products such as milk, cream, cheese, butter, and traditionally-fermented foods like home-made yogurt from organic raw milk, kombucha, sauerkraut, and kefir (not usually the store-bought variety – check labels as there are some brands that sell truly healthy, fermented products such as Zukay).